-The tool works first by asking NGOs 57 questions to help them better understand the level of transparency of their reports and external communications, and then providing possible improvement opportunities and best practice.
+The tool works first by asking NGOs around 50 questions to help them better understand the level of transparency of their reports and external communications, and then providing possible improvement opportunities and best practice.

-This self-evaluation is conducted anonymously, and no information of participating organisations is collected or recorded.
+This self-evaluation is conducted anonymously, and no identifying information of participating organisations is collected or recorded.

 “The tool helps NGOs get a well-rounded assessment of their disclosures and is exactly what China’s NGO sector needs nowadays.”